martinheise/silverstripe-matomo/README.md

 - The specific setup is done via SiteConfig
 - logged in backend users are excluded from tracking (configurable)
 - insert opt-out code into template or simply into page content via shortcode
-- opt-out supports inlined form/JavaScript (default) or Mataomo-standard iframe
+- opt-out supports inlined form/JavaScript (default) or Matomo-standard iframe

+## Requirements

+Requires Silverstripe 6.x – for a version compatible with Silverstripe 5 see respective branch `5`

 ## Configuration